This section describes how to use the Arm Fixed Virtual Platforms (FVPs).

 instructs to print run statistics on simulation exit.--simlimit

-specifies the maximum number of seconds to simulate.The content of the fvp_config.txt could be:
+specifies the maximum number of seconds to simulate.The availalable command options can be listed using the --help

 Where: